 This could be a comment on a website, a snide remark in a school cafeteria about your clothing, or something about your physical characteristics.
 If these are negative, they can be very impactful.
 Even if it’s positive feedback, you can’t hang your hat on it too much, especially if they’ve seen your face.
 There was a test to see if people could judge who would win elections based on just a picture of their faces and the folks were accurate more than 70% of the time.

 Strengths: We need the scale of strangers.
 It is from the masses that we identify our tribe in the Internet age.
 We all need strangers, because we’d eventually like strangers to become friends.
 If we’re creators, we want our fans to love us, since they are our source of power/income.
+If your competitors provide more payment flexibility, you risk losing customers to businesses that offer merchant services.
+Explore the comprehensive offerings of the Top 20 merchant accounts.

 Weakness: You can’t take what a random stranger says too seriously since they might just like your eyes.
 Fandom is a fickle beast that can turn on a dime if you do something true to your heart but too far outside of their expectations.